Autumn Joy Sedum – Why I LOVE it!

 I love how it just grows through the fence.
-This plant is SOOOOOOO easy to grow.
-It is fine when it rains non-stop and also when we are in borderline drought conditions.
-It’s the plant I forget to give some TLC to.
-I don’t water it when it’s dry (unless it’s really, really dry), I don’t remember to fertilize it either.
-But, it still grows beautifully and puts on a wonderful flower show in the fall.
+This plant is very easy to grow and a good choice for someone who doesn't like garden plants that are high maintenance.
+It is fine when it rains non-stop (in well-draining gravelly soil) and also when we are in borderline drought conditions.
+It's the plant I forget to give some TLC to.
+This plant is quite drought-tolerant, so no need for frequent watering during hot summers.
+I only give it a deep watering when it has been very dry.
+I don't remember to fertilize it either.
+But, it still grows beautifully and puts on a wonderful flower show in the summer & fall.

-In early August, here was what my autumn sedum looked like.
+In the mid-summer (kind of mid-July and August), here was what my autumn sedum looked like.
 I just love the shade of green that the flowers are.
-As I was editing this picture below, I thought, wow, doesn’t it look like broccoli??
+I do like the monochrome color before this stonecrop changes color.

 As other plants start to fade at the end of the summer, this one just starts getting ready to provide a pretty show of color.
 The leaves don’t droop and they aren’t all nibbled on by bugs and slugs like many plants are at the end of the summer/early fall.

-This plant also stays manageable, not spreading into everything else.
+This plant stays manageable, not spreading into everything else.
 It is neat and contained.
-But, if you want to have more plants, just take one and split it into 3, 4 or if it’s a big plant even 5 or 6.
-It will look a little sparse the first year but when it comes up in the spring, it has its beautiful shape.
+But, if you want to have more plants, just take one and split it into 3, 4 or if it's a big plant even 5 or 6.
+If you split it in the summer, it will look a little sparse the first year but when it comes up the following spring, it has its beautiful shape.
 They just seem to do well no matter what you do with them.

 Once the plant is established and bigger, the flowers can start to flop and don’t look neat.
 What I tried this year is to pinch back the growth around July 4th.
 That seems to be the day my local gardening friends recommend.
 When the autumn sedums grow back, they grow back fuller and not as tall.
 It keeps that neater look!
 I’ll have to share pictures of that next year!

-I took some cuttings and brought them inside.
+I took some stem cuttings and brought them inside.
 Beautiful!
-I do something that you might find strange, but I do this with all the flowers in bring in to dry.
+I do something that you might find unusual, but I do this with all the flowers in bring in to dry.
 I give it a quick spray of hairspray while they were still outside.
 It just stops the little bits from falling on my counters.
 Just make sure you like how the hairspray smells before you spray and bring in your flowers!
-That little hint comes from personal experience when I bought a cheap hairspray specifically to spray my drying flowers!
+That little hint comes from personal experience when I bought a cheap hairspray specifically to spray my cut flowers that I was drying!

 At my last house, I have a ring of sedum around my lamp post.
 I just like the look.
 Have I told you I think it’s pretty AND it’s easy to care for?